assimp/assimp/port/PyAssimp/README.rst

 .. code:: python

-    from pyassimp import load
+    from pyassimp import load_scoped
-    with load('hello.3ds') as scene:
+    with load_scoped('hello.3ds') as scene:

         for c in scene.rootnode.children:
             print(str(c))